The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Instrument performance

 Assembly and the first part of the on-ground calibration of ASPIICS were done at the Centre Spatial de Li\`ege, Belgium, between November 2020 and February 2021 \citep{Galy2023}.
 The second part of calibration was performed at OPSys facility, Turin, Italy \citep{Capobianco2019,Fineschi2025}, in September 2021.

 During the assembly, the optimal focusing of the telescope was achieved by adjusting the position of the detector along its optical axis.
 The width of the point spread function (PSF) was measured, and its typical full width at half maximum (FWHM) was around 11.86~$\mu$m (the value was slightly different for different angles and different spectral filters), coinciding well with the FWHM of 11.16~$\mu$m of a diffraction-limited system \citep{Galy2023}.
 The pixel plate scale was precisely measured by rotating the telescope at angle $\pm0.7^\circ$ and measuring displacement of the collimator cross on the detector.
 The measured value was 2.817\arcsec\ per pixel \citep{Galy2023}.
+The analysis of the optical design suggested that the optical distortion of ASPIICS was negligible, and thus it was not measured during on-ground calibration.